antonpetkoff/identifier-suggestion/README.md

   - [x] Save configuration
   - [ ] Save checkpoints of model weights
   - [x] Make predictions
+    - [ ] Stop predicting elements once you hit the <EOS> marker

 - [ ] Visualizations
+  - [ ] Log predictions into text tables for transparency on how the model performs
   - [ ] Plot embeddings
     - [ ] Reduce the embedding matrices with t-SNE or other dimensionality reduction algorithms
     - [ ] Make a 2D/3D Plot with a good (interpretable) sample